Affiliate links on Android Authority may earn us a commission. Learn more.

 - Sony Xperia Pro-I (12GB/512GB): $1,799 / £1,599 / €1,799

 Sony is back at it.
 The company has crafted another high-end, camera-focused smartphone called the Pro-I. The “I” stands for “Imaging,” says Sony.
 What sets it apart from other leading camera phones is the purported 1-inch primary camera sensor built inside.
-Sony claims the Pro-I is the first phone to use such a large sensor (though technically the Sharp Aquos R6 had one, too) and that it gives it a leg up on the competition when it comes to imaging.
-The company clearly believes the Pro-I can stand in as a full-time camera for certain types of professionals, such as vloggers.
-In fact, Sony is marketing the phone more like a camera with a phone attached to it than the other way around, calling it a “1.0-type image sensor camera with full smartphone capabilities.”
+Sony claims the Pro-I is the first phone to use such a large sensor (though technically the Sharp Aquos R6 had one, too).
+That it gives it a leg up on the competition when it comes to imaging.
+The company clearly believes the Pro-I can stand in as a full-time camera for certain professionals, such as vloggers.
+In fact, Sony is marketing the phone more like a camera with a phone attached to it than the other way around.
+It calls it a “1.0-type image sensor camera with full smartphone capabilities.”

-Sony is offering just one version of the Pro-I. It comes with 12GB of RAM and 512GB of storage built-in, as well as all the other top specs you’d expect to find on a phone at this price point.
-Speaking of which, the Pro-I costs an eye-watering $1,799 in the US.
-You can preorder the phone from Sony directly or buy from Amazon or B&H Photo.
-The phone ships starting December 10 and comes in one color: black.
+Sony is offering just one version of the Pro-I. It comes with 12GB of RAM and 512GB of storage built-in, as well as all the other high-end specs you expected to find on a phone at this price point, at least back in 2021.
+Speaking of which, the Pro-I launched at an eye-watering $1,799 in the US.
+You can get the phone from Sony directly or buy it from retailers like Amazon or B&H Photo.
+The phone officially went on sale back in December and is available in one color: black.

 What’s it like to use the Xperia Pro-I?

 Once Sony picks a design it tends to stick with it for a few years.
-Thus, the Xperia Pro-I looks very much like the early 2019-era Xperia 1 and nearly every Sony phone since, including 2021’s Sony Xperia 1 III and Xperia 5 III.
+Thus, the Xperia Pro-I looks very much like the early 2019-era Xperia 1 and nearly every Sony phone since, including 2021’s Sony Xperia 1 III and Xperia 5 III, and 2022’s Xperia 1 IV.
 That is to say, it’s a tall, narrow device with a metal frame and glass panels front and back.